Obama faces tough call on Iran oil sanctions

 June 5 The following are the top stories in the Financial Times.
 Reuters has not verified these stories and does not vouch for their accuracy.

-WASHINGTON Just weeks after the election, President Barack Obama will be faced with a pivotal decision on oil sanctions on Iran, in which he will have to balance the need to stay tough on Tehran without pushing oil prices too high.
+WASHINGTON, Oct 22 Just weeks after the election, U.S. President Barack Obama will be faced with a pivotal decision on oil sanctions on Iran, in which he will have to balance the need to stay tough on Tehran without pushing oil prices too high.

 In considering whether to extend a new series of six-month exemptions to Washington's oil sanctions, the administration must decide whether China, India, South Korea and other nations have done enough to wean themselves from Iranian oil.